sahil-punchhi/Digital-Library/README.md

 ## Unit tests

-Run the following command once you are inside 'libraryproject' folder to perform the unit tests.
-You can set the 'flag' to 'False' in library/tests.py file to False if you don't want to print statements on the terminal explaining the test cases.
+Run the following command to perform the unit tests.
+You can set the 'flag' to 'False' in library/tests.py file if you don't want to print statements on the terminal explaining the test cases.
 ```
 python manage.py test
 ```